laurilopes/api_docs/v1/documentation/requests.md

     https://api.change.org/v1/[resource]

-The clear-text parameters in each requests must be accompanied by three additional parameters: an _API key_, a _request signature_, and a _timestamp_.
+The clear-text parameters in each request must be accompanied by three additional parameters: an _API key_, a _request signature_, and a _timestamp_.
 The request signature is generated using a _secret token_, a _timestamp_, and, in some cases, a _petition authorization key_.
 Requests to modify or update a